10 Goth Garden Plants: Dark Foliage Picks for a Moody Garden

 goth garden plant cercis merlot, a redbud with dark red leaves growing in a garden landscape near lilies, grasses, evergreens, with a fence and lamp post in background

 • Description: A small, compact spring-flowering tree with stunning dark burgundy foliage.
-Read more about the Merlot redbud here.
+Read more about the Merlot redbud in my full plant profile.

 • Type: Deciduous tree